AS EASY AS

-You have provided valuable nutrients to your soil and they will thank you with beautiful blooming, richer yield both in quantity/quality and a better plant resistance to diseases.
+You have provided valuable nutrients to your soil and they will thank you with beautiful blooming, richer yield both in quantity/quality.
+Your plants will as well have a better plant resistance to diseases.

 The pre-compost will take about a month to completely turn into soil … thanks to the worm’s work and all the micro-life you brought to the soil.

-Some ingredients, such as eggshells and citrus peels, will take a little longer to degrade: shall they pop-up, just push them back into the ground.
+Some ingredients, such as eggshells and citrus peels, will take a little longer to degrade.
+They are poping-up?
+Just push them back into the ground.

-You have a courtyard, balcony or little space
+You have a courtyard, balcony or little outside space

 -> CREATE FERTILE SOIL !

-Get yourself one or two very large pots with holes at the bottom for rain to be drained, and at least twice the volume of your bokashi bucket (that holds 16 l) of potting soil, garden soil or ground from your old pots.
+Get yourself one or two very large pots with holes at the bottom for rain to be drained and the same volume of soil or old potting mix.
+Their capacity should be at least twice the volume of your bokashi bucket (that holds 16 l).

 Layer 1/3 of the ground at the bottom of the pot.
 Mix another 1/3 of ground with your pre-com- post and transfer it in the pot.
 Top up the pot with the last 1/3 of ground and tamp well.
 Cover with a lid or a tarp to avoid birds or other animals to help themselves for the first days.